Struggling to write an appealing job description? Looking for templates to help you?

 And don’t hesitate to appeal to emotions!

-Some job description templates to get you started!
+Just before you go…some job description templates to get you started!

 You’re now ready to start writing that dreaded job description – to help you beat the blank page syndrome, I thought you might be interested in a selection of good job description templates, either blank, or more specialised by industry?